fachriza0/community/README.md

 NOTE: Create app page using parameter ID.
 ParameterID = account number.
 How to keep it safe?

+Day 4:
+  Plans :   - Work on Wireframe
+            - Apply authentication on login and signup Problems :   -
+               -
+  Development : -
+                -
+                -
+                 -

 Day 3:
   Plans :   - Find out how to open the tabs